Funding Information for Ph.D. Candidates

-To qualify for a national grant, you must meet the specific requirements set by the national grant authorities.
+To qualify for funding, you must meet the specific requirements set by the funding authorities.
 These may include conditions with regard to your nationality, residence, degree and its time of award.

-The application for admission to the EUI doctoral programme is automatically an application for a national grant, with the following exceptions: Greece, Portugal, Slovenia, Spain and the United Kingdom.
-If you apply for a grant from one of these countries, your application to the EUI can ONLY be accepted if you separately file with the grant authority an application or a specific set of documents by the deadline specified by the relevant grant authority.
+The application for admission to the EUI doctoral programme is automatically an application for national funding, with the following exceptions: Greece, Portugal, Slovenia, Spain and the United Kingdom.
+If you apply for funding from one of these countries, your application to the EUI can ONLY be accepted if you separately file a mandatory separate application.

-EU Member States: Croatia, the Czech Republic, Hungary, Lithuania and Slovakia have not yet signed the EUI Convention.
-Consequently, there are currently no national grants available for Ph.D. candidates from these countries.
+EU Member States: Croatia, the Czech Republic, Hungary and Lithuania have not yet signed the EUI Convention.
+Consequently, there is currently no national funding available for Ph.D. candidates from these countries.

 Candidates from these countries may be admitted on condition they are able to secure external sponsorship.

 Page last updated on 21 January 2021